 d.
 Trail Rider (7-15): (75-105cc 2-Stk; 70-150cc 4-Stk) Max.
 Wheels: Front 19"; Rear 16".
 Big wheel and small wheel models permitted.
 Limited to the non-competitive casual rider.
 Class is not eligible for national points, series awards or contingency.

 b.
 4x4: (201-1000cc) 4-wheel or 2-wheel drive shaft or chain driven automatic transmission/clutch production models that come with or without rack or rack availability as standard equipment.

-g.
+f.
 90 Limited: (71-90cc 2-stk; 75-125cc 4-stk) Production models.
 The following may be changed or added: tires (but no tire balls), wheels (cannot change stock width), pipe, sprockets, gearing, clutch, twist throttle, handlebars, grips, handlebar pads, front bumper, rear grab bar, air filter, jetting, steering stabilizer and frame reinforcements.
 Fenders may be trimmed.
-No other modifications allowed, INCLUDING carburetors, electronics, including CDI and ECU, oil injection, air box and lid, gas tank, wheelbase, width, rear axle, A-arm, shocks and suspension.
+No other modifications allowed, INCLUDING carburetor, electronics, including CDI and ECU, oil injection, air box and lid, gas tank, wheelbase, width, rear axle, A-arm, shocks and suspension.
 2-Stroke shifter models not eligible.

 The AMA Equipment Standards List in Chapter 2 of the AMA Racing Rulebook applies.
 In addition, the following apply: